 Father Matt Centrowitz was a two-time Olympian at 5000m and 1500m, and in 1976, broke Steve Prefontaine's Oregon Duck 1500m school record with a 3:36.7.
-Most recently, Matthew Centrowitz has made waves as a young bronze medalist at the 2011 IAAF World Championships followed by a 4th place finish at the 2012 Olympic Games in London.
+Most recently, Matthew Centrowitz has made waves as a young bronze medalist at the 2011 IAAF World Championships followed by a 4th place finish at the 2012 Olympic Games in London and a historic 1500m gold medal at Rio 2016.
 He won the historic Wanamaker Miler at the 2012 Millrose Games and came up just short in winning back-to-back titles in 2013, but still produced a personal best Mile time of 3:51.34 and Marylander state record (later broken in 2014).
-Matthew also holds the high school state records at the Mile (4:03.40) and 1600m (4:04.09) competing for Broadneck HS.
+Matthew also held he high school state records at the Mile (4:03.40) and 1600m (4:04.09) competing for Broadneck HS.
 Not to be outdone, Lauren Centrowitz held the high school state record in the Mile with her 4:53.79 in 2004 also competing for Broadneck HS and holds the Marylander record of 4:37.12 that she ran at the Penn Relays in 2011.

 Male: 3:54.93i, Dick Buerkle, 1978

 Female: Need - email us

 Male: 3:50.53, Matthew Centrowitz, 2014

 i = indoors

 Mile: 3:58.70, Tinoda Matsatsa, St. Andrew's Episcopal HS, 2023